alec101/OSInteraction/README.md

 It uses classes from https://github.com/alec101/-utilClasses

-The wiki has detailed information on everything (https://github.com/alec101/OSInteraction/wiki) for more info about this project
+The wiki has detailed information on everything (https://github.com/alec101/OSInteraction/wiki)

 This is a setup for netbeans/xcode/visual studio/code blocks/codelite :
 https://www.dropbox.com/s/gze6yepuhwn278k/OSInteraction.zip